Resources

 How will I be affected by this change?

-Timecard Responsibilities will typically remain the same Employees will need to record time and or leave as applicable and approve their timecard by the approval deadline as usual.
+Timecard Responsibilities will typically remain the same: Employees will need to record time or leave as applicable, and approve their timecard by the approval deadline as usual.
 Supervisors will still need to review their employees’ timecards, confirm accuracy, and approve by the deadline.

 How will campus engagement be incorporated into the project?